-“What can I claim on my taxes?” is a question that tax preparers are used to hearing every tax season because more tax deductions mean a lower tax bill.
+“What can I claim on my taxes?” is a question that tax preparers are used to hearing every tax season, because more tax deductions mean a lower tax bill.
 When tax time rolls around, you don’t want to miss any of the tax write-offs that you’re eligible for — otherwise, you’re just leaving free money on the table.

 1. Traditional IRA Contributions

-3. Educator Expenses
+2. Educator Expenses

-4. Mortgage Points
+3. Mortgage Points

-5. CD Early Withdrawal Penalties
+4. CD Early Withdrawal Penalties

 Cashing in a certificate of deposit early usually results in you having to pay an early withdrawal penalty.
 Though it won’t reimburse you in full, you can use that penalty as a deduction on your taxes.
 You can claim the deduction even if you don’t itemize, and even if the penalty exceeds your interest income on the CD.
 For example, if you earned $50 in interest but paid $150 in an early withdrawal penalty, you would report $50 of income but receive a $150 deduction.

-6. Student Loan Interest
+5. Student Loan Interest

-8. State and Local Sales Taxes
+7. State and Local Sales Taxes

 Itemizing your deductions lets you write off state and local income taxes you paid during the year.
 Residents of states with low or no income tax can claim the amount paid in state and local sales taxes instead.
-Use the IRS Sales Tax Deduction Calculator if you didn’t save all your receipts.
+Use the IRS Sales Tax Deduction Calculator found here if you didn’t save all your receipts.

-9. Donations of Goods
+8. Donations of Goods

-11. Employee Business Expenses
+10. Employee Business Expenses

 An employee who must pay expenses for their job can sometimes use those expenses to reduce their taxes – but only if they’re an Armed Forces reservist, a qualified performing artist, a local or government official working on a fee basis or an individual with impairment-related work expenses.
 The expenses you can claim and income thresholds for eligibility vary by employee category.